failgood/failgood/README.md

 ```

-To see it in action check out the failfast-example project, or a project that uses failfast, for example
+To see it in action check out the failgood-example project, or a project that uses failgood, for example
 [the r2dbcfun test suite](https://github.com/christophsturm/r2dbcfun/blob/main/src/test/kotlin/r2dbcfun/test/AllTests.kt)

 ## running the test suite